-Report: NFPA's "Home Structure Fires That Began with Decorations"
+Report: NFPA's "Home Structure Fires Involving Decorations"

-Issued: November 2013
+Issued: November 2015

 This analysis of home fires beginning with decorations includes information on when these fires occur, area of origin, recent trends and causal factors.

 Decorations are a part of many celebrations and holiday observances.
 They are often seasonal or temporary.
 Unfortunately, fire safety is sometimes overlooked when putting up decorations.

 National estimates of reported home structure fires derived from the U.S. Fire Administration’s National Fire Incident Reporting System (NFIRS) and NFPA’s annual fire department experience survey show that in 2009-2013, decorations, excluding Christmas trees, were the item first ignited in an estimated average of 860 reported home structure fires per year, resulting in an annual average of one civilian fire death, 41 civilian fire injuries, and $13.4 million in direct property damage.